Cheryl277/VBA-Challenge/README.md

 Add functionality to your script to return the stock with the "Greatest % increase", "Greatest % decrease", and "Greatest total volume".
 The solution should match the following image:

+Make the appropriate adjustments to your VBA script to enable it to run on every worksheet (that is, every year) at once.

 # 2018:
 ![2018](https://github.com/Cheryl277/VBA-Challenge/assets/120348065/6cdab047-beae-44b3-a4b7-e8737d7f815a)
 Greatest % increase: 141.42% (THB)